PyPI now supports digital attestations

 PyPI will accept any key bound to an identity, provided we know how to verify that identity.
 Right now that means we accept Trusted Publishing identities, and GitHub identities in particular, since that's where the overwhelming majority of Python package publishing traffic comes from.
 Like what happened Trusted Publishing, this will be expanded to other identities (like GitLab repositories) as we roll it out.

-• guappa 3 hours ago
+• guappa 227 days ago

 How does pypi know I'm not github?
 Because I can sign with my keys and not with github's key.